FRC-2928/FRC-Programmer-Training/docs/Concepts/Control/classicalControl.md

 # Classical Control
 <!-- Generic controller block diagram and explaination...
 Alonzo Kelly [Mobile Robotics](https://www.cambridge.org/core/books/mobile-robotics/5BF238489F9BC337C0736432C87B3091) Chapter 7.1 -->

-In the [Geometry](../Dynamics/geometry.md) section we descibed the Pose of an object in 2D and 3D space.
-Now we look at how the Pose changes as a function of time.
-For robotic systems we are concerned with how we can ensure a smooth transition from one pose to another, which we call **Motion Profiling**.
-Our primary mechanism for doing that is the PID Controller that is explained in the [Advanced Controls](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/index.html) section of the FRC Documentation.
-There's also an introduction to [Control Systems](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/control-system-basics.html) in the documentation.
+Control Theory deals with the question of "How do we get a system to do what we want"?
+For robotic systems that normally means how do we move it, or one of its subsystems, from one position to another?
+In the [Geometry](../Dynamics/geometry.md) section we descibed the Pose of an object, which is the position and orientation of an object in 2D and 3D space.
+For robotic systems we are concerned with how we can ensure a smooth transition from one pose to another.
+Or more technically, how can we get the Pose of the system to change as a function of time.
+Our primary mechanism for doing that is the PID Controller, which is a commonly used feedback controller.
+There's an excellent set of videos on Control Theory called [Everything You Need to Know About Control Theory](https://resourcium.org/journey/companion-resources-everything-you-need-know-about-control-theory) by Brian Douglas.
+There's also an introduction to [Control Systems](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/control-system-basics.html) in the FRC documentation.

 ## Feedback Control - PID
 Before looking at the PID controller supplied by the WPI library, it would be useful to get an overview by watching the [PID Introduction Video by WPI](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/pid-video.html).
 The [Introduction to PID](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html) section of the FRC documentation provides more details.